WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Updated: Internationalization strings for default messages.

 == Upgrade Notice ==

+= 4.3.7 =
+* Fixed: Prevent overwriting of existing user IDs to exclude, if any are already set.

 = 4.3.6 =
 * Fixed: GeoIP lookup resource change.